 Then, you need to select Revoke to confirm.

-Can't Access your Trusted Device to sign in to your iCloud account using two-factor authentication?
+Use Trusted Phone Number to sign in to your iCloud account

 What if you don’t have access to your trusted device?
 You will still be able to sign into your using your trusted phone number.
 You will receive a code via text message or a phone call to log in to your account.